 “I got off to a poor start, played a couple over, and finished poorly,” Mickelson said.
 “In the middle of the round, though, I hit a lot of good shots and had a good little run, but it just wasn’t quite sharp.
 I wasn’t quite focused on every shot the way I need to be and let way too many shots slide.”

-Mickelson first felt soreness in his back two weeks ago in Abu Dhabi, and pulled out of his hometown event in San Diego after making the 36-hole cut at Torrey Pines.
+Mickelson first felt soreness in his back two weeks ago in Abu Dhabi, and pulled out of his hometown event last Friday night at Torrey Pines after making the 36-hole cut.
 He flew to Georgia to see back specialist Tom Boers and was told his facet joints locked up.

 “It’s fine.
 Honestly, it’s no big deal,” Mickelson said.
 “It was a five-minute fix.
 I just have to be careful for a week or two as it heals up.
 It’s fine.
 Mobility is back.
-It’s just not a big deal. … It happens every now and then.
-Last time was about four years ago.”
+It’s just not a big deal. … It happens every now and then.”

 After the double bogey on 12, he rebounded with 20-foot birdie putts on the next two holes, but three-putted for par on the par-5 15th after hitting a hybrid pin-high from 245 yards.

 Mickelson got to 3 under with birdies on Nos.
 17, 1 and 4, then bogeyed three of his last five holes.
-He three-putted the par-4 fifth - missing from 5½ and 3½ feet - and failed to get-up-down for par after finding greenside bunkers on Nos.
+He three-putted the par-4 fifth and failed to get-up-down for par after finding greenside bunkers on Nos.
 7 and 9.